Indexed Universal Life Insurance in Canada

 View IUL first as permanent life insurance, not an investment.
 The returns lag a direct equity portfolio in most cases.

-Conclusion: Is Indexed Universal Life Insurance Worth It For You?
+FAQs on Indexed Universal Life Insurance

 Is indexed universal life insurance a good retirement investment?